Matthew Guy: Resignation as Opposition Leader

 The morning following the election Guy announced that he would resign as leader of the Liberal party.
 On 8 December 2022, following a secret ballot, he was replaced as Liberal leader by John Pesutto.

 Guy has served as Victorian Shadow Minister for Public Transport since October 2023, and was appointed Shadow Minister for Transition to Government in January 2025.

+Moira Deeming

+Moira Deeming made an allegation that Guy assaulted her at a fundraiser in May 2026, despite CCTV footage not supporting her claim.

 Personal life

-Guy lived in Templestowe as of 2022.
+Guy lives in Templestowe as of 2022.
 He is married with three children and met his wife while he was serving as chief of staff to the then opposition leader, Denis Napthine.

 Guy is a Christian, and in his maiden speech to parliament stated that he attended Scots' Church, Melbourne.

 As of 2018, Guy was a member of the St Kilda Saints, the South Sydney Rabbitohs, Radio 3RRR and the National Trust of Victoria.

+In 2024, it was reported in the media that Guy was member of the Freemason.